 - One final lesson idea that pairs well with writing informational text is to teach your students how to label pictures.

-- Since most nonfiction writing has real photographs, we would encourage our students to find some pictures online to print out and label for their booklet (or other writing product).
+- Since most nonfiction writing has real photographs, students can find some pictures online to print out and label for their booklet.
 Hand-drawn pictures are also great if you would rather encourage some or all of your students in that direction.

-- Whatever you choose, show your class how to effectively label a picture so that it teaches the reader something additional about the animal.
+- Whatever you choose, show your class how to effectively label a picture so that it teaches the reader more.
 You can use the picture of the polar bear provided to model how to add words or even short facts as labels.
 (For example if the simple label “fur” wouldn’t add additional information to the book, you might teach them to label it with a short fact such as “dense fur protects the animal’s skin from the weather”.

-- To make this idea more user friendly for your students you might want them to use the page of blank white boxes provided to write their labels for their pictures.
+- To make this idea more user friendly, you might want them to use the page of blank white boxes provided to write their labels for their pictures.
 Then all they need to do is cut them out and glue them to a printed picture.

 Lesson 13: Writing Celebration